mohamedsillahkanu/MrNadi/README.md

 print(head(df))
 ```
 ### Step 8: Rename columns using rename
-Rename long column names to a standard naming convention.
+Rename long column names to a short and standard naming convention.
 This varies by country.
-For this purpose of thei work, we are using Sierra Leone data dictionary to do the renaming.
+For this purpose of this work, we are using Sierra Leone data dictionary to do the renaming.
 - #### Step 8.1: Rename the organisational units
 ```r
 df <- df %>%